 - Off with His Head!: In Robert's tale, he gets beheaded with a sword by Catcher.

-- Politically Incorrect Villain: Well he was a slave-owning planter in the Deep South.
+- Politically Incorrect Villain: Well, he was a slave-owning planter in the Deep South after all.
 In Robert's version of the story, he wrongly flogs Tobias for something that wasn't his fault, and forces him to do hard labor with the "field niggers".

 - Posthumous Character: One detail that stayed (mostly) consistent through all three stories was that the Colonel was killed in action during the rebellion.